practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 Otherwise, ReScript is the result of a merger of "BuckleScript" and "Reason" in 2020: [BuckleScript & Reason Rebranding](https://rescript-lang.org/blog/bucklescript-is-rebranding/)

+So, when you see "bs" in this environment, it may be the short form of BuckleScript.

 <br/>

 ## Complete execution speeds diagram